Skip to content

 For example, Toggl Plan helps you schedule and assign tasks according to your team’s capacity and availability.

-The tool’s team timeline view provides a visual overview of who does what and when.
-This feature enables you to plan your team’s time while accounting for everyone’s workload.
+The tool’s team timeline view gives a visual overview of who does what and when.
+This feature lets you plan your team’s time while accounting for everyone’s workload.

 A screenshot of Toggl Plan showing the Team Timeline view which gives a visual overview of the team members' tasks.